beawitcht/transinformed-server/README.md

-# transinformer-frontend-server
+# transinformer-server
-Frontend for TransInformer GP guide
+Server for TransInformer GP guide

 this is very early stages